cdsl-research/roll-update/README.md

         imagePullPolicy: Always
         env:
 ```
-In the "name"part inside of the "spec" part of the deployment, the above is written. currently, the version is 6.2.1 but we will be updating the wordpress application to 6.3.1 by using the rollupdate_621_631.py code.
+In the "name"part inside of the "spec" part of the deployment, the above is written. currently, the version is 6.2.1 but we will be updating the wordpress application to 6.3.1 by using the rollupdate_621_631.py code.<br />

 The contents of the code is quite complicated to explain in detail, but i will be explaining the flow of the code below;